sunilkr123/Avoid_String_literal_while_dequeue_Register_tableView_Cell/README.md

 #
  1.How to register xib's cell to our viewController

-   Note:- if you have created xib then tehre ia a need of register the cel to the tableView
+   Note:- if you have created xib then there ia a need to register the cel to the tableView

   //register the cell to the tableView